-A decision making and synoptic topic which develops your knowledge and understanding of the interactions between people and environment at a variety of scales.
-You will be asked to reach your own justified conclusions about geographical issues.
+Component 2: Problem Solving Geography: A decision making and synoptic topic which develops your knowledge and understanding of the interactions between people and environment at a variety of scales.
+It assesses content from across all themes in Component 1.
+You will be asked to reach your own justified conclusions about a specific geographical issue.